Therapeutic Associates Ballard Physical Therapy

 About

-The focus of Clayton’s physical therapy philosophy is to help athletes of all levels and ages get and stay active.
-Providing manual therapy and the right tweaks to movement patterns can assist anyone from weekend warriors to high-level competitors get back to their sport of choice.
-Specific clinical interests and experiences include general sports/orthopaedics, treating the injured runner, and a 6-month clinical internship at the UPMC concussion/vestibular rehabilitation center.
+The focus of Clayton’s Physical Therapy philosophy is to help athletes of all levels and ages to get and stay active.
+Providing manual therapy and the right adjustments to movement patterns can assist anyone from weekend warriors to high-level competitors to get back to their sport of choice.
+Specific clinical interests and experiences include general sports/orthopaedics, treating injured runners, and a 6-month clinical internship at the UPMC concussion/vestibular rehabilitation center.

-Outside of the clinic Clayton is a sports enthusiast, both as a fan and competitor — biking, hiking, basketball, and running races from 5Ks to several marathons with his wife.
-Beyond athletics Clayton is an avid traveler, loves being a new dad, and spending time with friends/family and his dogs Bandit and Kenji, preferably while cheering on the Huskies!
+Outside of the clinic Clayton is a sports enthusiast, both as a fan and competitor; biking, hiking, basketball, and running races from 5Ks to marathons.
+Beyond athletics Clayton is an avid traveler, loves being a dad, and spending time with friends/family and his dogs Bandit and Kenji.
+He is happily married to his Ballard High School prom date.

 Education